leandropio/ng-fi-text/README.md

 ## Installation

-Impotant: This plugin requires angular version 1.3 or greater
+Important: This plugin requires angular version 1.3 or greater

 #### Install by command line with bower
 Go to your project's root directory and type: